16 Easy Baseball Fundraising Ideas for Youth Teams

 Advertise the car wash on social media and in the local newspaper to ensure people come.
 Also, ask community members to volunteer to help wash and dry cars.

-💡PRO TIP: Charge an entry fee for the car wash.
+💡Pro Tip: Charge an entry fee for the car wash.
 Have volunteers sell snacks and beverages for people to buy while they wait.
 During the car wash, suggest people make additional donations to support the team.

 12. Organize a golf tournament

-Start by finding a golf course to host your event— one that is local and easy for people to get to.
+Golf tournaments provide a fun and competitive way to fundraise for nonprofit sports teams.
+Start by finding a golf course to host your event—one that is local and easy for people to get to.

 Decide on the cost of entry and prizes for the tournament.
-Then, promote across your social media channels, posters, and through word-of-mouth.
+Then, promote across your social media channels, flyers, and through word-of-mouth.
+Make registration easy online and ensure everyone knows the golf course rules before they arrive.

 13. Baseball-themed trivia night